-There are two Photographic organisations in the UK running Photographic merit award systems, the Photographic Alliance of Great Britain and the Royal Photographic Society.
-They both offer awards at three different levels of ability, these are all recognised throughout the photographic community.
+There are three photographic organisations in the UK running Photographic merit award systems, the Photographic Alliance of Great Britain and the Royal Photographic Society and the British Photographic Exhibitions.
+Each offer awards at different levels of ability, these are all recognised throughout the photographic community.

 The PAGB awards of merit are achieved by submitting 10, 15 or 20 pictures dependent on level, these are judged individually and scored out of 30 the average pass mark is higher at each level and the judges mark against different criteria for each level.
 For more details click PAGB